Police-Data-Accessibility-Project/scrapers/CONTRIBUTING.md

 ### Best Practices

 - Scrapers are self-contained; when they're run, data should be saved locally or in their own GitHub repo.
-- Populate the readme for your scraper with as much helpful information as you can!
+- Populate the readme for your scraper with as much helpful information as you can.
 - Include a truncated version of some sample data so we understand what is generated.
 - Stick to the format of `USA/$STATE/$COUNTY/$MUNICIPALITY/$RECORD_TYPE`.
 If there is no specific county or municipality, you can skip those.